San Francisco Sheriff's Office

 The San Francisco Sheriff's Office (SFSO), officially the City and County of San Francisco Sheriff's Office, is the sheriff's office for the City and County of San Francisco.
 The current sheriff is Paul Miyamoto.
 The department has 850 deputized personnel and support staff.
 The SFSO is a separate organization from the San Francisco Police Department.
-However, SFSO deputies and SFPD officers have all attended a POST-mandated police academy, and are duly-sworn California peace officers.
+However, SFSO deputies and SFPD officers have all attended a POST-mandated police academy, and are duly sworn California peace officers.

 The primary function of the SFSO is to operate the system of county jails where there is an average population of 2,200 inmates, and a number of individuals on supervised release programs.

 The SFSO also provides security and law enforcement in the following locations in San Francisco: the civil and criminal court, City Hall, the Emergency Communications & Dispatch center, and the San Francisco General Hospital, Laguna Honda Hospital, and several public health clinics.

 History

-Michael Hennessey was elected to sheriff in 1979.
+Michael Hennessey was elected as sheriff in 1979.

 Hennessey retired in 2011 as the city's longest serving sheriff.
 He endorsed Supervisor Ross Mirkarimi, who was elected to sheriff in the November 2011 election.
 In March 2012, Mayor Ed Lee appointed Vicki Hennessy as Interim Sheriff after Mirkarimi was suspended for official misconduct.
 With the appointment, Hennessy became the city's first female sheriff.
-Hennessy elected to a full term in the November 2016 election.
+Hennessy was elected to a full term in the November 2016 election.

 Paul Miyamoto became the first Asian-American sheriff in California when he was elected in the 2019 election.

 In September 2021, Supervisor Ahsha Safaí introduced legislation that would allow off-duty deputies to work as security guards at private businesses during overtime hours, like the San Francisco Police Department, amidst a rise in smash and grab retail theft.
 On December 7, 2021, the San Francisco Board of Supervisors voted 7–3 to approve the ordinance.

+On June 8, 2023, the San Francisco Sheriff's Office unveiled plans to deploy an emergency unit of deputies at the end of June in the Tenderloin and SoMa to arrest drug dealers and compel people using drugs into treatment.
+The unit consists of 130 deputies who will work on overtime for six months.